 Amgen is now responsible for clinical development of omecamtiv mecarbil following its exercise of its option.
-We anticipate that in mid-2010, Amgen will initiate a Phase IIa multi-center, open-label, dose-escalating, sequential-cohort pharmacokinetic clinical trial of a modified-release and an immediate-release oral formulation of omecamtiv mecarbil in stable heart failure patients.
-The trial is anticipated to enroll up to 84 patients with the primary objective to evaluate the pharmacokinetics of the two formulations of omecamtiv mecarbil following dosing twice or three times a day for eight days.
-The secondary endpoint will be to evaluate the safety and tolerability of the two formulations of omecamtiv mecarbil at steady state.
-We also anticipate that in mid-2010, Amgen will initiate a Phase Ib, multi-center, open-label, single-dose, safety and pharmacokinetic clinical study of a modified-release oral formulation of omecamtiv mecarbil in patients with renal dysfunction.
+We anticipate that in mid-2010, Amgen will initiate an open-label, multiple-dose Phase IIa clinical trial designed to investigate the pharmacokinetics of two formulations of omecamtiv mecarbil administered orally to both male and female patients with stable heart failure.
+We also anticipate that in the second half of 2010, Amgen will initiate a Phase Ib, multi-center, open-label, single-dose, safety and pharmacokinetic clinical study of a modified-release oral formulation of omecamtiv mecarbil in patients with renal dysfunction.